 Before taking office in January 2013, Superintendent Baesler had a 24-year career in the Bismarck public school system as a vice principal, library media specialist, classroom teacher and instructional assistant.
 She also worked for the North Dakota School Boards Association as the association’s assistant director.

 Superintendent Baesler served on the Mandan school board for nine years.
 Her colleagues chose her as their president for seven of those nine years.

-She holds two associates’ degrees from Bismarck State College, a bachelor’s degree in education from Minot State University, master’s degrees in education and library information technology from Valley City State University.
+She earned two associates’ degrees from Bismarck State College, a bachelor’s degree in education from Minot State University, and a master’s degree in library and information technology from Valley City State University.
 She holds Valley City State University’s Distinguished Alumni Award and the Rising Star Award from Bismarck State College.
-She has completed the Graduate School Educational Leadership Program.
+She has completed the Graduate School Educational Leadership Program at Harvard University.

-Superintendent Baesler serves on 15 boards, including the Education Standards and Practices Board; the Educational Technology Council; the Teachers’ Fund for Retirement board; and the Board of University and School Lands, which manages state land holdings and oversees a $3 billion trust fund that benefits North Dakota’s public schools.
+She serves on more than a dozen boards, including the Education Standards and Practices Board, the Educational Technology Council, the Teachers’ Fund for Retirement board, and the Board of University and School Lands, which manages state land holdings and oversees a $4.2 billion trust fund that benefits North Dakota’s public schools.

-Superintendent Baesler is a native of Flasher, N.D., lives in Mandan, N.D., and has three adult sons.
+Superintendent Baesler is a native of Flasher, N.D.
+She lives in Mandan, N.D., and has three adult sons.